LeviBorodenko/lancer/README.md

 A tool to turn your clean python code into a hideous (working) mess.

 ## Features
-1. Turn all comments into Pitbull lyrics 💃
+1. Turn all comments into Pitbull lyrics 💃 (or optionally, something safe for work)
 2. Turn all your variable names into a mixture of animal sounds and horribly similar looking characters like "bark_bark_0OO0O". 🐶
 3. Add irritating white spaces.
 4. Code still runs after all these _improvements_! 👷